DesiKS/reacto_wk2/README.md

 console.log(reversed)
 ```

+Output:

 ```
 { value: 3, next: { value: 2, next: { value: 1, next: null } } }
 ```

 ---

-class: center middle
 ## Interviewer Guide

 ---

-### RE
+### RE -

 * Give Part 1 before hinting that there is a Part 2 (if you can).
 * The list is singly-linked – it only has `value` (or `head`) and `next` (or `tail`) properties.
-* The list can be implemented as a class, or factory function, or just manually-constructed POJOs.
-It doesn't really matter.
+* The list can be implemented as a class, or factory function, or just manually-constructed objects.

 ---

-### AC
+### - AC -

 * List nodes can be constructed, but _not_ changed after construction.